 3) “Why Don’t You Do Right?”

-Perhaps the most memorable performance of this jazz song was done by a cartoon (Jessica Rabbit in “Who Framed Roger Rabbit”), but the legendary Peggy Lee gives it a different kind of sass in this video!
+Perhaps the most memorable performance of this jazz song was done by a cartoon (Jessica Rabbit in “Who Framed Roger Rabbit”), but the legendary Peggy Lee gives it a three-dimensional sass in this video!
+Get theatrical, channel your best Jessica Rabbit, and give this jazzy tune a whirl.

 4) “Crazy He Calls Me”